Thijzert123/modrinth-downloader/README.md

 This simple Python 3 application downloads given Minecraft Java mods and their dependencies from [Modrinth](https://modrinth.com).
-Things such as Minecraft version and mod loader can be configured individually.<br><br>
+Things such as Minecraft version and mod loader can be configured individually.

 *Note: mods, resource packs, data packs, modpacks, shaders and plugins will from now on be reffered to as __projects__.*

 ## Setup